2023 Read with Jenna Book Club List: The Best Books Ranked

 The Measure

 Soon short stringers are being discriminated against around the globe which begs the question – what is the true measure of a valuable life?
-This would be a fabulous book for a book club.
-There is so much to talk about!

 The Lincoln Highway

-The story is all about Emmett and his 8-year-old brother, Billy, and their quest to get to California to start a new life following the death of their father.
+The coming-of-age story is all about Emmett and his 8-year-old brother, Billy, and their quest to get to California to start a new life following the death of their father.
 Along for the ride are the scheming Duchess and his sidekick.

 Beautiful Country

-As her parents try to put food on the table, we learn about the immigrant experience through the eyes of a Qian as child.
-From her near constant hunger to trying to acclimate to her new school system, Wang writes in a way that makes the reader feel what she felt.
+As her parents try to put food on the table, we learn about the immigrant experience through the eyes of Qian as a child.
+From her near-constant hunger to trying to acclimate to her new school system, Wang writes in a way that makes the reader feel what she felt.

 Truly a moving account of her early life.
 I challenge anyone to read this and not wonder how broken our immigration system is.
+If you are looking for a coming-of-age book to make you think, this is the one for you!

 Covering drug addiction, immigration, racism, and more, this story is as entertaining as it is stimulating.
 Its discussion of drug addiction’s impact on the larger family unit was reminiscent of Long Bright River.